utopia-foss/dantro/doc/data_io/large_data.rst

 Example: :py:class:`~dantro.proxy.hdf5.Hdf5DataProxy`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :py:class:`~dantro.data_loaders.load_hdf5.Hdf5LoaderMixin` provides proxy loading capabilities for HDF5 data.
-Instead of loading the datasets directly into memory, the structure and metadata of the HDF5 file is used to generate the tree, but for data containers, :py:class:`~dantro.proxy.hdf5.Hdf5DataProxy` objects are placed.
+Instead of loading the datasets directly into memory, the structure and metadata of the HDF5 file are used to generate the tree, but for data containers, :py:class:`~dantro.proxy.hdf5.Hdf5DataProxy` objects are placed.

-Additionally, it stores metadata about the dataset, e.g. it's shape, data type, dimensionality, dataset attributes.
+Additionally, it stores metadata about the dataset, e.g. its shape, data type, dimensionality, dataset attributes.
 Accessing those metadata attributes of the resulting container does **not** result in proxy resolution; they are resolved only when the *actual* data is needed.

 To load HDF5 data as proxy: